VALORPartners

 The Situation

-A platform healthcare operator had completed two tuck-in acquisitions in eighteen months and was running three different operating models in parallel.
-Same-site contribution margin was deteriorating, clinical staff turnover was rising, and the sponsor was concerned about the operating health of the platform heading into a likely capital event.
+A platform real estate operator had completed two tuck in acquisitions in eighteen months and was running three different operating models in parallel.
+Same property operating margin was deteriorating, on site staff turnover was rising, and the sponsor was concerned about the operating health of the portfolio heading into a likely capital event.

 The Approach

-A six-week diagnostic across all locations covering staffing models, throughput, financial controls, clinical operations, and field leadership structure.
+A six week diagnostic across all assets covering staffing models, leasing and occupancy, financial controls, property operations, and field leadership structure.
 The engagement then transitioned to an embedded integration mandate with the operator's leadership team.

 The Work

-Built a unified operating model across the platform: standardized staffing, common financial controls, a single KPI architecture, and a regional leadership structure that gave field operators clear lines without crushing local autonomy.
-Installed the same-site contribution-margin discipline the sponsor expected to see at exit.
+Built a unified operating model across the portfolio: standardized staffing, common financial controls, a single KPI architecture, and a regional leadership structure that gave field operators clear lines without crushing local autonomy.
+Installed the same property operating margin discipline the sponsor expected to see at exit.

-The platform exited the engagement with a single operating model, a measurable improvement in same-site economics, and a leadership structure that could absorb the next two acquisitions without rebuilding from scratch.
+The platform exited the engagement with a single operating model, a measurable improvement in same property economics, and a leadership structure that could absorb the next two acquisitions without rebuilding from scratch.

 "One operating model.
 One financial picture.
-One leadership cadence — across every site."
+One leadership cadence — across every asset."

 +23%